-Text with shading is used to represent the touchable or clickable menu / button / region on the touch screen.
-For example, Display represents the "Display "menu on the screen:
+For convenience, text with shading is used to represent the clickable menu/button/region on the display.
+For example, Display represents the "Display" menu on the screen:

-For the operations that contain multiple steps, the description is in the form of " Step 1 > Step 2 >...".
+For the operations that contain multiple steps, the description is in the form of "Step 1 >Step 2 > ...".
 As an example, follow each step in the sequence to enter the upgrade interface: